-ESOL 92S Intermediate English for Speakers of Other Languages (7) Spring
+ESOL 92S Intermediate English for Speakers of Other Languages (Spring) (7)

-4 hours lecture, 6 hours lecture/lab per week Prerequisite(s): Qualification for ESOL 92 or a grade of "CR+" in ESOL 90F or a grade of "CR+" in ESOL 90S or a grade of "CR" in ESOL 92F or a grade of "CR" in ESOL 92S or consent of instructor.
+Prerequisite(s): Qualification for ESOL 92 (or higher) on the KapCC ESL Placement instrument or a grade of "CR+" in ESOL 90F or a grade of "CR+" in ESOL 90S or a grade of "CR" in ESOL 92F or a grade of "CR" in ESOL 92S or consent of instructor.

-Comment: ESOL 92S is offered in the spring semester only.
+Comment: ESOL 92S is offered in the Spring semester only.
 ESOL 92S is repeatable for credit with no maximum limit.
-ESOL 92S may not be audited.
-Special grading options are NC (earns no credit for the course and must enroll in another semester of ESOL 92F/92S), CR (earns credit for the course but must enroll in another semester of ESOL 92F/92S), and CR+ (earns credit for the course and is eligible for ESOL 94F/94S).
+ESOL 92S may not be audited or taken for a letter grade.
+Special grading options are "NC" (earns no credit for the course and must enroll in another semester of ESOL 92F/92S), "CR" (earns credit for the course but must enroll in another semester of ESOL 92F/92S), and "CR+" (earns credit for the course and is eligible for ESOL 94F/94S).

-ESOL 92S provides for accelerated language development of academic English for intermediate speakers who are preparing for entrance into ENG100/ESL 100 and other college-level courses.
-The course mainly focuses on academic writing.
-Instruction includes opportunities to use intermediate grammar structures, for vocabulary development, to do academic writing, and to develop language.
+ESOL 92S, a content-based, language-development course, provides for accelerated language development of academic English for intermediate-level speakers who are preparing for entrance into ENG 100/ESL 100 and other college-level courses.
+Instruction includes opportunities to explore listening, speaking, reading, and writing; intermediate-level grammar structures; vocabulary development; and aspects of academic culture.